 Monterey Bay Economic Partnership

-Natalie Flores is entering her 4th year at UC Davis her major is Environmental Policy Analysis and Planning with a minor in Geographic Information Systems.
+Natalie Flores graduated from UC Davis in Environmental Policy Analysis and Planning with a minor in Geographic Information Systems in 2022.
 She was born and raised in Salinas where she graduated from Alisal High School and was very active in the community including supporting other youth through mentorship and tutoring.
-As MHC's intern she tracks local affordable housing policies and supports community engagement efforts to create new opportunities for farm worker families and other vulnerable residents.
+As MHC's community development assistant she tracks local affordable housing policies and supports community engagement efforts to create new opportunities for farm worker families and other vulnerable residents.

 Erick holds a Master's in Urban Planning and Master's in Public Policy from Harvard University, and a Bachelor's degree from the University of San Diego.
-He joins MHC on an as-needed basis providing financial analysis and project management support to affordable housing developments in Silicon Valley.
+He currently owns Studio 13 Community Development Consultants and joins MHC on an as-needed basis providing financial analysis and project management support to affordable housing developments in Silicon Valley.

 Angelina Perez is an Assistant Project Manager for Chinatown Community Development Center providing support to several affordable housing projects in San Francisco.
 She obtained a Masters in Urban Planning from San Jose State University.
 She also has a Bachelor of Arts in Sociology and minor in Business Administration from Sonoma State University where she spent most of her undergraduate career organizing community service opportunities and events throughout Sonoma County.
 Being born and raised for a majority of her life in San Francisco helped shape her passion for social justice and all things housing.
 She also has experience managing a tax-credit property and working on community development projects in San Jose.
 Angelina tracks affordable housing policy and provides research and analysis for several housing projects as part of the MHC team.